Trilokpgit/LibraryServiceNAGP/README.md

         ```

 ## NOTE:
-The Dockerfile in the root directory is for reference only.
-The actual Dockerfile used to build the image is located inside the LibraryService directory.
+You can build the Docker image for this service using either the Dockerfile at the root of the repository or the one located inside the LibraryService/LibraryService directory.
+Both are configured to build the image correctly.
 ---